o2r-project/o2r-meta/schema/docs/deprecated/o2r-schema.md

 - description
 > A text representation conveying the purpose and scope of the asset.

-- ercIdentifier
-> A universally unique character string associated with the asset as _executable research compendium_.

 - generatedBy
 > The entity, person or tool, that created the software.